ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 The issue with a lot of the individual challenges is that we come from a culture of having to keep a professional face.
 We come from a culture where we always have to perform every day and there is no space for, there is no forgiveness for someone having a less than stellar month or making a mistake or something like that.

-The approach that's been handled with is, this person leaves.
-Then we can pretend that nothing happened and we continue and the business needs to be stable a machine that is always performing, always delivering.
+The approach that's been handled with is, this person leaves, then we can pretend that nothing happened and we continue and the business needs to be stable a machine that is always performing, always delivering.

 My partner, who's a relationship coach she also works a lot with cycles and so on.
 At some point we're having a discussion about the main difference in between men and women and how the world will be different if women design it.